sontek/monkeystud/README.rst

     $ monkeystud verify mybot

+By default the bots are ran in a subprocess mode for security, if you need to use a debugger like pdb you can run `--subprocess=False`:

+    $ monkeystud --subprocess=False tournament p_random p_computer

 Once your ready, upload your bot to http://botfights.io to challenge other coders.
 See http://botfights.io/how-to-play for more information.